-The idea of sharing the profits inspires the management and the worker to be sincere, devoted and loyal to the firm.
-It helps in supplementing the remuneration of workers and enables them to lead a rich life.
-It is likely to induce motivation in the workers and other staff for quicker and better work so that profits of the firm are increased which in turn increases the share of worker therein.
-Workers do not require close supervision, as they are self-motivated to put in extra labour for the prosperity of the firm.
-It attracts talented people to join the ranks of a firm with a view to share the profits. n erits Profits sharing scheme is, in practice, a fair-weather plan.
-Workers may get nothing if the business does not succeed.
+- □ The idea of sharing the profits inspires the management and the worker to be sincere, devoted and loyal to the firm. - \Box It helps in supplementing the remuneration of workers and enables them to lead a rich life. - □ It is likely to induce motivation in the workers and other staff for quicker and better work so that profits of the firm are increased which in turn increases the share of worker therein. - □ Workers do not require close supervision, as they are self-motivated to put in extra labour for the prosperity of the firm. - □ It attracts talented people to join the ranks of a firm with a view to share the profits.

-Den

-does not succ eed.

-Management profits. may dress up profit figures and deprive the workers of their legitimate share it

-F
+Demerits

-Workers tend to develop loyalty toward firm discounting their loyalty toward trade unions, thus impairing the solidarity of trade unions.

-Fixation of worker's share in the profits of firm may prove to be a bone of contention in the long run.
+- Profits sharing scheme is, in practice, a fair-weather plan.
+Workers may get nothing if the business does not succeed. - □ Management may dress up profit figures and deprive the workers of their legitimate share it profits. - □ Workers tend to develop loyalty toward firm discounting their loyalty toward trade unions, thus impairing the solidarity of trade unions. - □ Fixation of worker's share in the profits of firm may prove to be a bone of contention in the long run.